tytydraco/yessleep/out/My_mom_vanished_in_the_woods_8_years_ago_I_just_got_a_letter_from_her.md

 Then came the TV reports, the YouTube channels, the podcasts.
 Theories stacked up.

 First, people said she left due to an affair with a coworker, a known womanizer, that had suspiciously moved out of state.
-Second, that she was killed by the so-called Pickaxe Maniac, a serial killer who’d murdered three women in the state a few years earlier and usually leaves the murder weapon at the spot.
+Second, that she was killed by the so-called Pickaxe Maniac, a serial killer who’d murdered three women in the region a few years earlier and usually leaves the murder weapon at the spot.
 Third, the cops considered my dad might’ve done it for the life insurance money.

 No proof ever surfaced, and her case faded into silence.